 If you noticed any issues with your subfloor, take time to address it before moving forward.
 Your subfloor MUST be FLAT.
 Period!
 To fix uneven subfloors, nail down all sticking out nails, repair or replace damaged wood subfloor and fill excessive gaps in the subfloor.
 Your subfloor plays a very important role in supporting your floor, so make sure to address all the issues now.

-Keep few tips in mind before moving forward with the installation:
+More tips before moving forward with the installation:

 - Your subfloor must be flat